manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 	- UltraVNC
 	- PocketVNC

-	This lab uses TigerVNC, however, you may use what is already installed in your system.
+	> **Note**: This lab uses TigerVNC to connect to VM.
+However, you can use the client already installed in your system.

 	1. Open TigerVNC.